Amourspirit/python-kwargshelper/docs/source/usage/Decorator/ReturnType.rst

 .. code-block:: python

     >>> result = foo(2)
-    TypeError: Return Value is expected to be of 'str' but got 'int'
+    TypeError: Return Value is expected to be of 'str' but got 'int'.
+    ReturnType decorator error.

 Multiple Arg Usage
 ------------------